-The Lake Louise Audi FIS Ski World Cup is one of the select few on the World Cup circuit to hold both the men’s and ladies’ speed events.
-It also happens to be the first downhill and super-G races for the ladies this season.
+The Lake Louise Audi FIS Ski World Cup is one of the select few on the World Cup circuit to hold both the men’s and women’s speed events.
+It also happens to be the first downhill and super-G races for the season.

 The fastest ski racers in the world return to Lake Louise eager to compete against the mountain, the clock and themselves.
 The Lake Louise Audi FIS Ski World Cup is notorious for its epic early season snow, the proximity fans have with the athletes and the intimacy of the hamlet of Lake Louise, nestled pristinely in Banff National Park.